+Trigeminal neuralgia (TN), also referred to as tic douloureux, is a sharp, severe, shooting pain on one side of the face.
 Named for the three-pronged trigeminal (fifth cranial) nerve, this chronic pain condition causes sudden, intermittent, extreme burning or shock-like pain in the face.
 Although the pain seldom lasts more than a few seconds or, at most, a minute or two, the intensity can be physically and mentally draining.
-More women than men develop this condition that often worsens over time, with fewer and shorter pain-free periods between distressing, unpredictable episodes.
+More women than men develop this condition that often worsens over time, with fewer and shorter pain-free periods between distressing, unpredictable episodes

-The intense flashes of TN pain may be triggered by vibration or contact with the cheek from activities such as:
+The intense flashes of TN pain may be triggered by vibration or contact with the cheek from everyday activities, such as

 - Washing the face